+This is the first stage of the process which will involve a period of consultation with stakeholders.
+A Quality Standards Advisory Committee (QSAC) will be involved in developing the quality standard.
 Standing members for Quality Standards Advisory Committees (QSACs) have been recruited by open advert with relevant bodies and stakeholders given the opportunity to apply.
-In addition to these standing committee members, specialist committee members from a range of professional and lay backgrounds relevant to neonatal jaundice have been recruited.
-The topic overview and request for areas of quality improvement has been published and the draft QS was published and sought comments from the wider stakeholder community, including from those with a specific interest in equalities.
+In addition to these standing committee members, specialist committee members from a range of professional and lay backgrounds relevant to anxiety disorders are being recruited.
+The topic overview and request for areas of quality improvement will be published and wide stakeholder comment invited, including from those with a specific interest in equalities.

-3. Have any population groups, treatments or settings been excluded from coverage by the quality standard at this stage in the process?
-Are these exclusions legal and justified?

-Are the reasons for justifying any exclusion legitimate?
+- 3. Have any population groups, treatments or settings been excluded from coverage by the quality standard at this stage in the process?
+Are these exclusions legal and justified? - Are the reasons for justifying any exclusion legitimate?